Moupali/SPRING_BOOT_TASK/README.md

-Task1:
+Task:
-Complete all the endpoints for CRUD operations on Muzix
+Complete the task using Lombok Annotation